d-protsenko/tutorials/quickstart/how_to_start.md

 #### Writing actor
 When we have all necessary exceptions and wrappers, we can start writing our actor.
 It must contain 4 handlers and constructor.
 Handlers must be `public void` and throw exception designated for them.

+As you can see, since `get` and `remove` handlers are basically the same, if they cannot find item in our storage, they'll throw an exception `ItemNotFoundException`.
+It will be useful for us later.

 ```java
 package com.example.your_project.items_storage.actors;